Solve the radius, diameter, area, and circumference of a circle using the calculator below.

-The unit circle is a circle with a radius equal to 1, with a center equal to the origin (0, 0).
+The unit circle is a circle with a radius equal to 1, centered on the origin (0, 0).
 It is used to calculate the cosine, sine, and tangent of any angle within the circle, although it is most commonly used for easy memorization of the sine and cosine of angles that are multiples of 30 or 45 degrees.

 The unit circle defines how to find the sides and angles of a right triangle that is formed when extending a line with a known central angle within the circle.

-The side of the triangle is equal to the sine of the angle, and the base is equal to the cosine.
+The side of the triangle opposite the angle θ is equal to the sine of the angle, while the base is equal to the cosine.